matthewtremblay/fullyautocursor/README.md

 3. Click the saved position when the text appears
 4. Stop clicking once the text disappears
 5. Resume clicking when the text reappears
+6. Automatically stop after 30 minutes of inactivity
+7. Track and display total runtime from first click

 ## Setup Instructions